 You've stopped at the gas station for a fill-up while on your way to meet friends for lunch.
 The last thing you want is to greet them with hands that smell of gasoline.
 Grab one of those plastic bags you keep in your car and cover your hands with it while you pump.

 When you're out in the rain and running to your next appointment, who wants to deal with a soggy umbrella dripping all over your clothes and car?
 One of those plastic bags that newspapers are delivered in is the perfect size to cover your umbrella the next time it rains.
 Just fold the umbrella up and slip it into the bag.

 Leave a large garbage bag in your car.
 The next time it rains unexpectedly, cut some arm slits and one for your head.
 Slip on your impromptu poncho and keep dry.

 Scoot in the snow

-Your neighborhood just got 6 inches (15 centimeters) of snow and the kids are hoping to take advantage of it right now.
+Your neighbourhood just got 6 inches (15 centimetres) of snow and the kids are hoping to take advantage of it right now.
 Grab some garbage bags, tie one around one each of their waists, and let them fanny-slide down the hills.

 For the Do-It-Yourselfer

 Cover ceiling fans

 You're painting the sun porch ceiling, and you don't want to remove the ceiling fans for the process.
 Cover the blades with plastic bags to protect them from paint splatters.
 Use masking tape to keep the bags shut.